 Purchases and sales of investments are accounted for at their fair values (normally their cost of acquisition or proceeds of disposal) on the trade date, which is the date the syndicate commits to purchase or sell the assets.
+In order to improve presentation, purchases and sales of investments as reported in the cashflow for 2018 do not include transfers into and out of sweep accounts.
+2017 comparative have not been amended.

 The fair value of quoted investments is based on quoted bid prices.
 Realised and unrealised gains and losses arising from the changes in fair values are included in investment return in the profit and loss account in the period in which they arise.
 Unquoted investments are initially carried at cost as the best estimate of fair value, which is adjusted using appropriate valuation techniques and having regard to subsequent events or changes in circumstances.

 Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and purchase price.
-Unrealised gains and losses on investments represent the difference between the valuation at the balance sheet date and their valuation at the previous balance sheet date, or purchase price, if acquired during the year, together with the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.
+Unrealised gains and losses on investments represent the difference between the valuation at the balance sheet date and their valuation at the previous balance sheet date, or purchase price, if acquired during the year, g.
+Financial assets (continued)